khuonglm/nah/New_Resume.md

 President
   ~ Sep 2024 - Sep 2025

+- Started as a member in 2023, I demonstrated my leadership skills through different projects so I was promoted to be the President.
+- Led 50 members to execute charity projects to support vulnerable communities in my hometown.
-- Led in-kind donation campaigns, successfully mobilizing essential supplies including clothing, milk, and instant noodles for underprivileged children in western mountainous areas of Nghe An province.
+- Led “Cùng Em Tới Trường” and “Tết Trao Yêu Thương” projects, donating over 700 supply boxes, 10 bookshelves, 6 bicycles, and 100 gift sets to children in remote areas of Nghe An province.
 - Raised 5 million VND in contributions toward a 200 million VND fundraising goal for the "Cùng em tới trường 2025" project, supporting students' access to education.
-- Coordinated the collection and delivery of necessities and traditional "chưng" cakes for orphans at Teresa Orphanage, Nghi Loc, as part of the "Tết Trao Yêu Thương 2025" part.
+- Coordinated the collection and delivery of necessities and traditional "chưng" cakes for orphans at Teresa Orphanage, Nghi Loc, as part of the "Tết Trao Yêu Thương 2025" project.
-- Assisted in distributing gifts and supplies during multiple charitable outreach events, ensuring smooth logistics and meaningful community engagement.
-- Led “Cùng Em Tới Trường” and “Tết Trao Yêu Thương”, donating over 700 supply boxes, 10 bookshelves, 6 bicycles, and 100 gift sets to children in remote Nghe An
-- Learned leadership, empathy, and teamwork, realizing the power of compassion and community to spread kindness and inspire others to give back
+- Coordinated with local authorities, sponsors and school representative to execute projects.

 **KC STEME Club**
   ~ Vinh, Vietnam